Migimann2712/AlexaRaetsel/de.unidue.ltl.alexa/src/main/java/README.md

 The class AlexaSkillSpeechlet includes the basic declarations, such as the last answer given from Alexa and the number of the given tips.
 The sounds are hard-coded in the class as well (57).
 Therefor we decided for a negative and a positive sound regarding the answer the user could give.
-To keep the interactions more flexible and fun, we implemented Strings containing different responses such as “Alles klar, du Alwissender!” or “Dann halt nicht.”.
-(62)
+To keep the interactions more flexible and fun, we implemented Strings containing different responses such as “Alles klar, du Alwissender!” or “Dann halt nicht.”
+(62).
 To provide for all contingencies of answers, we tried to implement many possible answers the user could say.
 These are also coded as Strings.

 ## Outlook